How Auto Insurance Works

 The amount of coverage you need depends on the value of your vehicle and your state and local laws.
 Taking the time to compare top car insurance companies will make sure you get the cheapest car insurance rates and the best coverage.

-Do rideshare drivers need special car insurance?
+Do rideshare drivers need special auto insurance?

 Most rideshare companies require that drivers carry private insurance, but many standard policies don’t cover damages involving the commercial use of a car.
 So, it’s advisable to purchase a separate rideshare policy.